 Basically, the hierarchical aggregation and aggregation tree approaches trade off the memory and CPU overhead to network overhead.
 And they work well only when the number of output tuples is much smaller than that of input tuples; while hash partition works well only when the number of output tuples is larger than that of input tuples.

-We invent a mathematics model to describe how the ratio between input and output tuples affects the performance of aggregation approaches.
+We design a mathematics model to describe how the ratio between input and output tuples affects the performance of aggregation approaches.
 First, we define the data reduction proportion (DRP) to describe the ratio as follows:

 DRP=number of output tuplesnumber of input tuples (1)